Types of Financial Aid for Optometry School

-Approximately 79% of the students enrolled at the Southern College of Optometry receive some type of financial aid.
+Approximately 83% of the students enrolled at the Southern College of Optometry receive some type of financial aid.
 Many but not all forms of financial aid are need-based.

 Our Randolph Gilbert Student Emergency Loan Fund offers short-term loans to students experiencing temporary financial difficulty.

 A loan from this fund can make it possible for you to register on time when one of your student loan checks is delayed for reasons beyond your control.
 This is not a long-term financing program, and the loan must be repaid on or before the due date.
 Loans are normally due by the end of the semester in which the loan is made.
 An extension may be requested for mitigating circumstances.